-End with clear next steps on how to realize the product.
+End with clear next steps on how to realize the product/result.

 Here are 5 points you should have in mind when planning the next steps:

-- Select a core team of motivated intrapreneurs that will follow-up the project after the hackathon.
+- Select a core team of motivated intrapreneurs that will follow up on the project after the hackathon.

-- Test the prototype(s) again (…and again) with customers; constant customer verification is the key to track progression.
+- Test the prototype(s) again (… and again) with customers; constant customer verification is key to progression.

 - Don’t push the product in the corporate stage gate!
-Determine new KPI’s (such as % of interested customers,…) to validate the product.
+Determine new KPIs (such as percent of interested customers…) to validate the product.